 On the other hand, we know how to frighten each other.
 We have way too much fun hiding in corners of the house.
 I’ve lost count of how many times we’ve scared each other, but he believes he’s winning.
 I beg to differ.

-I remember the day that I told my host brothers I had decided to live with them, a host family for the duration of my service.
-They were so excited to receive the news, afterwards, we went on a sunset bike ride.
+I remember the day I told my host brothers I decided to live with a host family during service.
+They were so excited to receive the news, and afterwards, we went on a sunset bike ride.

 “When you come to Nan, I was scared of you.
 I don’t know why.
-You’re not scary,” Nong At said as we biked together.
-“Thanks, kid.”
-I thought.
+You’re not scary,” Nong Aut said as we biked together.
+(Thanks, kid.)

-Impact can be made at any time on anyone: students, neighborhood kids, host siblings, etc. so brace yourself.
+Impact can be made at any time on anyone – students, neighborhood kids, host siblings – so brace yourself.

-I am completely in awe of my host brothers just as they are of Jupiter.
+Like Jupiter, I am completely in awe of my host brothers.
 They are truly out of this world.